 Non-Fellowship Student Employees.
 Any matriculated student may be hired to conduct non-research work (e.g., caring for laboratory animals) on an hourly basis determined in consultation with the Student Employment Office.

 Summer Fellowships.
-PD/PI may wish to include in their proposal budget summer fellowship opportunities for students who will conduct independent research in cooperation with the Principal Investigator.
+PD/PI may wish to include in their proposal budget summer research fellowship opportunities for students who will conduct independent research in cooperation with the PD/PI.
 The work should be comparable to what would be done on a College-sponsored fellowship such as a Surdna or Coles student fellowship.
-Under a fellowship, the grant must support a weekly stipend ($400/week), summer housing ($600/summer), and any supplies the student may use (usually a set amount ranging from $500-$1,000 per student).
+Under a fellowship, the grant must support a weekly stipend ($400/week), summer housing ($600/summer), any supplies the student may use (usually a set amount ranging from $500-$1,000 per student), and travel.

 Fringe Benefits.
 Fringe benefits consist of the institution's contributions to an employee's social security account, a retirement plan (such as Fidelity), health and dental insurance, unemployment compensation, worker's compensation, life insurance and disability insurance.
 Employee benefits are calculated as a percentage of salaries and non-student wages.
 The fringe benefit rate is periodically negotiated between the College and the federal government and is subject to change.
 The current rate can be obtained from Rates and Useful Facts for Bowdoin Faculty on Bowdoin's Office of Corporate and Foundation Relations' web site.
 The benefit rate is applied to all benefits-eligible positions, regardless of whether the employee opts for coverage.
 Additionally, all proposals that include compensation for benefits-eligible positions must budget full support for benefits at the current negotiated fringe benefit rate.